Publish on: 01/10/20 12:01 AM

 Ofgem revealed in a statement that Breeze Energy filed for the process of Supplier of Last Resort (SoLR) last 18 December.

-In November, Ofgem sanctioned Breeze Energy, ordering them to make payments on overdue Renewable Obligation taxes – plus interest, which amounted to over £486,200.
+In November, Ofgem sanctioned Breeze Energy to pay-up on its late Renewable Obligation taxes plus interest, which amounted to over £486,200.

-The regulator warned the supplier that it would revoke its licence over this issue, for being one of two providers that owed a considerable amount to the Renewables Obligation fund.
+The regulator warned the supplier that it would revoke its licence for being one of two providers to owe a considerable amount for the Renewables Obligation fund.

 Breeze Energy was also found to owe more than £500,000 in Capacity Market payments.
-Unpaid charges of over £10.9 million across suppliers were to be recovered and redistributed to contract holders.
-It will be used to fulfill the mutualisation process that only recently recovered from a standstill.
+Unpaid charges of over £10.9 million across suppliers were to be recovered and redistributed to the contract holders to fulfill the mutualisation process that only recently recovered from a standstill.

-It was revealed that Breeze had entered second-level credit default with code administrators Elexon last December and re-entered the first level after just two days.
+It was revealed that Breeze had entered the second level credit default with Elexon, code administrators, on 16 December, and the first level after two days.

-Before the regulator chooses a new supplier, Ofgem has advised Breeze customers to avoid switching to another energy provider themselvs and to have a meter reading taken, for when the appointed supplier contacts them to take over the account.
+Prior to choosing a new supplier, Ofgem has advised Breeze customers to avoid switching to another energy provider and to have the latest meter reading taken for reference when the appointed supplier will contact them and take over the account.

-The regulator encouraged consumers to sit tight until the new supplier is chosen in order to make the transition – including the process of paying back their outstanding credit balance – a smooth one.
+The regulator had encouraged consumers to stay put until the new supplier is chosen to make the transition smooth, including the process of paying back their outstanding credit balance conveniently.

-Ofgem further assured Breeze customers that they would be protected by the regulator’s safety net, meaning that their energy supply will remain available throughout the transition process.
+Ofgem further assured the customers that they would be protected by the regulator’s safety net, meaning that their energy supply will remain available despite the transition.

-A few days after news of Breeze Energy’s fate was circulated, Ofgem announced that British Gas would take on their 18,000 domestic customers.
-The regulator stated that the new supplier’s most competitive tariff would be offered to the former Breeze clients.
+A few days after news of Breeze Energy going bust went around, Ofgem announced that British Gas would take on 18,000 domestic customers of the defunct supplier.
+The regulator cited the new supplier’s competitive tariff to be offered to the existing Breeze clients.

-Ofgem further indicated that British Gas would be absorbing a significant slice of the costs that Breeze Energy incurred, including the money owed to both former and existing customers.
-The new supplier has also guaranteed that the transition would not affect energy supply, which means that former Breeze customers can use energy as usual.
+Ofgem further indicated that British Gas would be absorbing a significant slice of the costs that Breeze Energy incurred, including the money it owes to former and existing customers.
+It’s guaranteed that the transition does not affect the energy supply, which means that they can continue as usual and use energy whenever necessary.

-Customers will be contacted by British Gas to complete the transfer of the account and set them up with a new British Gas tariff accordingly.
-Customers who choose to switch suppliers are also free to do so without having to pay exit fees.
+Customers will be contacted by British Gas to complete the transfer of the account and set them up to a new British Gas tariff accordingly.
+Customers who choose to switch suppliers are free to do so without having to pay for exit fees.

-Ofgem Director for Future Retail Markets Philippa Pickford announced British Gas’s appointment as the new supplier of existing Breeze Energy customers.
-She addressed customers regarding shopping for a new supplier, stating that they can look for better deals as soon as the transfer of the account to British Gas will be completed – in order to ensure that credit balances are honoured.
-Breeze’s outstanding debts to customers will be paid through the new supplier.
+Ofgem Director for Future Retail Markets Philippa Pickford made the announcement about British Gas’s appointment as the new supplier of existing Breeze Energy customers.
+She addressed customers regarding shopping for a new retailer, stating that they can look for better deals as soon as the transfer of the account to British Gas will be completed to ensure that credit balances will be honoured and outstanding debts made to customers will be paid through the new supplier.

-British Gas is the most significant energy and home services supplier in the UK, and belongs to the group of energy firms known as ‘the Big Six’, which dominate the electricity and gas market in the country.
+British Gas is the biggest energy and Home services supplier in the UK, and belongs to the list of energy firms called the Big Six, which dominate the electricity and gas market in the country.

-The energy supplier employs nearly 30,000 individuals and serves about twelve million households in the UK.
+The energy supplier employs nearly 30,000 individuals and serves about 12 million households in the UK.

-In August 2019, the energy firm lowered its standard variable tariff price down 6%, as an answer to Ofgem decreasing the price cap.
-British Gas customers who are on this variable tariff pay approximately £1,177/ year for their energy supply.
+In August 2019, the energy firm lowered its standard variable tariff price down 6% as an answer to Ofgem decreasing the price cap level.
+British Gas customer belonging to the variable tariff pays approximately £1,177/ year for their energy supply.